teoadal/marble/README.md

 ## Install from nuget

-Install Velo with the following command [from nuget](https://www.nuget.org/packages/Velo/):
+Install Marble with the following command [from nuget](https://www.nuget.org/packages/marble/):

 ```ini
 Install-Package Marble